The internet for personal AI agents.

 No privileged provider.

-No SCA, SNS provider, or Sidecar deployment is privileged by the protocol.
-Each verifier maintains a local trust store of issuers it accepts and at which levels — the same model that lets the TLS ecosystem work with hundreds of CAs and email work with millions of providers.
-The reference cloud ships as the first entry in the default trust store, never as the only one.
-Run your own SCA, your own SNS, your own Sidecar.
+No provider, issuer, or Sidecar deployment is privileged by the protocol.
+Each verifier maintains a local trust store of issuer domains and accepted credential kinds - the same model that lets the TLS ecosystem work with hundreds of CAs and email work with millions of providers.
+The reference cloud is one provider among many.
+Run your own.

 See it in two minutes.